citp/privacy-policy-historical/a/ab/abd/abdn.ac.uk.md

-> *The following text is extracted and transformed from the abdn.ac.uk privacy policy that was archived on 2015-11-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151114115040id_/http%3A//www.abdn.ac.uk/about/our-website/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the abdn.ac.uk privacy policy that was archived on 2016-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160627100955id_/http%3A//www.abdn.ac.uk/about/our-website/privacy.php) for the most accurate reproduction.*

 # Privacy Statement | About | The University of Aberdeen

-This policy explains what information is gathered from web clients visiting the University of Aberdeen's central web server, and how that information is used.
+This policy explains what information is gathered from visitors to the University of Aberdeen's website, and how that information is used.
 Our website is designed in accordance with the Information Commissioner's Office guidance on the use of cookies and similar technologies[1](http://www.abdn.ac.uk/about/our-website/privacy.php#_ftnref1).

 ## Information Collected

-Information is gathered from clients via several methods that are outlined below:
+Information is gathered from visitors via several methods that are outlined below:

 ### 1\.
 Logfiles